 Every city has its own distinct sonic identity.
 Its sound environment is rich in facets that tell one about the historic, social, economic, ecologic and cultural structures.
 These sounds are part of everyday life and yet they too often go unnoticed.
 By using Sound Art, a project endorsed by the Valletta 2018 Foundation, Robert Stokowy wants to look at Valletta’s sonic environment and open up the perspective for visitors.

 The project will be a series of site-specific sound interventions that completely derive from Valletta’s sonic environment.
-The series will lasts for 2-3 weeks.
-Every 2 days the artist will do a public sound intervention in different public places in Valletta.
+The artist will do a public sound intervention in different public places in Valletta.

 For each place the artist will make a new sound composition that is site-specific to each individual place with 1 to 8 small loudspeakers.
 For his interventions the artist will use a small mobile setup, powered by batteries.
 The loudness of the interventions will be set according to the normal noise level of a place.
 This is done because the artist does not want to interfere with the natural sounds of the City, but rather play along with it.
 This way the City & the compositions become interacting & engaging instruments of the urban-public domain.
 Each piece will be about 10 – 50min long.